kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 - ContainerStatus API changes are done.
 Tests are ready but not enforced.

 #### Beta
-- VPA alpha integration of feature completed and any bugs addressed,
+- VPA alpha integration of feature completed and any bugs addressed.
-- E2E tests covering Resize Policy, LimitRanger, and ResourceQuota are added,
+- E2E tests covering Resize Policy, LimitRanger, and ResourceQuota are added.
 - Negative tests are identified and added.
 - A "/resize" subresource is defined and implemented.
 - Pod-scoped resources are handled if that KEP is past alpha